 Top tips for a Northern California Road Trip

-- Be mindful; Traveling with kids, you will be better off concentrating on one area of Northern California at a time to make the most of the experience or spread the above itinerary out over one month as there is quite a lot of mountainous, windy driving involved which makes for long days in the car.
+- Be mindful of time; when traveling with kids, you will be better off concentrating on one area of Northern California at a time to make the most of the experience or spreading the above itinerary over one month as there is quite a lot of mountainous, windy driving involved which makes for long days in the car.

 - Summer is the most popular time for visiting Northern California, and it also means bushfire season.
-Be prepared that your plans may need to be flexible and have maps downloaded ready in case you need to suddenly change route (do not rely on having internet wherever you go!)
+Be prepared that your plans may need to be flexible and have maps downloaded ready in case you need to change routes suddenly (do not rely on having internet wherever you go!)

 - Don’t forget our handy road trip packing list.
 This has all the essentials you’ll need to bring with you on a road trip through California in a downloadable PDF.

-You and your family will without doubt love your trip to Northern California.
+You and your family will, without doubt, love your trip to Northern California.
 There is so much fun, beauty, nature, and history awaiting you!
 Do you think we’ve missed any other Northern California gems?

 Want more USA travel inspiration?

-You may also enjoy these articles for planning your family vacation to the USA
+You may also enjoy these articles for planning your family vacation to the United States and North America: